 From the beginning, Damascus has operated with little regard for how it has “always been done,” who is standing in the way or who quarrels with the ideology.

 In 2015, the first Damascus worker, previously unable to attain permanent work because of a felony background, stepped onto the path of permanent employment.
 Since that time, thousands of men and women who were previously living off taxpayer-funded assistance have found employment through Damascus.
-The first Damascus office opened in Cincinnati’s West End Community.
-In 2016, Damascus became an Enterprise Partner with the Ohio Department of Rehabilitation and Corrections.
-In 2018, Damascus expanded to the Columbus, Ohio region, with plans to expand throughout Ohio.
+In 2016, Damascus became an Enterprise Partner with the Ohio Department of Rehabilitation and Corrections, later expanding to the Columbus, Ohio region, in 2018.